apoorv1in/TetraFlow_MMU/README.md

 *TetraFlow MMU*: A Multi-Material Unit for 3D Printers

 TetraFlow MMU is a 4-color MMU inspired by the innovative 3dChameleon MMU.
 Utilizing a unique cam design, it seamlessly switches between filaments.
 The compact and simple design, thanks to the cam mechanism, includes a 4-to-1 Y splitter with an integrated filament sensor.
 Additionally, the MMU features homing functionality for precise and reliable filament switching.
+MMU supports both sensorless homing for TMC (TMC2209) drivers and homing using a limit switch.

 <p align="center">
     <img width=500 src="Images/render.png" alt="cad render">